Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Experiments

 \subsection{Evaluation}

 As noted by Okuyama~et~al.~\cite{Okuyama_2024_WACV}, no dataset exists for objective quantitative evaluation of body shape editing with large deformations.
 We therefore construct the first benchmark dataset for evaluating human body shape editing, consisting of 3,600 image pairs.
-The dataset uses distinct real face images and background descriptions to prevent training data leakage and includes diverse body shape variations for comprehensive assessment.
+This benchmark dataset is constructed using the exact same pipeline as the training data but uses distinct real face images and background descriptions to prevent training data leakage.
+It includes diverse body shape variations for a comprehensive assessment.